Rising Prices in the Organic Soybean Market w/ Ryan Koory

 TOM: Okay, so we’ve covered a lot of territory.
 Anything that you think the organic farmer would want to know about?
 Are there other issues that I’m not asking you about?

 RYAN: Yeah, I think there’s a lot of different stuff going on right now within the organic sector.
 There has been a lot of talk of reengaging some of the livestock standards.
 There are issues in terms of imports from India, both with the USDA’s announcement that they made back in January.
 Essentially, organic imports from India — and this isn’t just oil seeds; this is everything — are done under what’s called a ‘recognition agreement.’
 Basically, we recognize that their standards are consistent with ours.
 So, if you’re certified through them, you’re certified through us.
 Well, that came to an end in January, and that kind of was the kickoff of a lot of the turmoil we’ve seen this year.
 But one thing: with that coming to an end, it didn’t actually start to grow teeth until August of this year.
 And they may have actually, eventually, pushed that back.
 I know there was talk about it.
 But over this next year, that decision, really, is going to start to set in, in terms of what are the main four U.S. imports.
 And when we think about, again, coming back to soy markets, we talk about 78% of that market is imports.
 Half of that is soybean meal.
-Then, about 85 to 90% of that soybean meal is imported from India.
+Then about 85 to 90% of that soybean meal is imported from India.
 That means India supplies somewhere around 40 to 50% of our organic soy.
 So, if you go, and you start making actions against India — and this is not to speak pro or con for the thing, but just the reality — it creates risk around prices and supply.

 RYAN: So that is definitely something to kind of keep your eye on, and I hammered on this a whole bunch early on, how complicated the soy situation is and how much risk there is.
 Be careful in terms of your marketing decisions around organic soy this year because there’s a lot of risk.
-Then, you add to that the Organic Soy Processors Association.
+Then you add to that the Organic Soy Processors Association.
 They put in a petition earlier — I think around March of this year — to put an anti-dumping duty and a countervailing duty against soybean meal imports from India, as well.
 So that’s another factor that could come in and rock that portion of the market.
 The import side of soy and the price side of soy are just kind of landmines right now.
 We don’t know when or where they’re going to go off, if they go off at all.
 So, anyway, if you’re working in that market, just be careful.
 That’s my best advice.

-Helping Growers Make Better Marketing Decisions
+Helping Growers Make Marketing Decisions

 TOM: What a complex world, and it’s hard to imagine all the moving pieces and how you put them together to make decisions.

 RYAN: Yeah, that’s really our goal and, really, what it is that I love to do and that we do here at Mercaris and why I advocate things like our farmer program and our different information network.
 Even with all the things that we’ve talked about, there are still huge holes in the market.
 Like we’ve talked about with imports, we simply just don’t know what’s going on with Argentine supplies.
 Without doing things like objective price and trade reporting, you can’t really untangle the knot of: why have soybean prices rallied this year like they have?
 What’s going on with the supply situation?
 So, being able to have people who see value in that information and who are willing to join us as data partners and help us put that together, it just helps everyone working in this industry to know more and to be able to make better marketing decisions.
-I mean, if we would’ve known what was going to happen this year — if I could have told everyone: ‘Hey, hold onto your beans because they’re going to be $30 per bushel by the time you get to the summer’ — they would have laughed at me.
+If we would’ve known what was going to happen this year — if I could have told everyone, ‘Hey, hold onto your beans because they’re going to be $30 per bushel by the time you get to the summer’ — they would have laughed at me.
 Nobody thought that was going to happen.